-Better clocks.
+Several future research directions emanate from this work.
+For example, it would be interesting to investigate whether it is possible to close the gap between our presented lower and upper bound results.
+Also, there is the question of whether it is possible to obtain subquadratic per-round message complexity for rumors with very short deadlines, i.e., d < 64 for randomized and d < 100 for deterministic gossip.
 Our algorithms operate under the assumption that processes do not have access to a global clock.
-We believe that it is possible to further improve the complexity of our algorithms (or devise new algorithms) if a global clock is assumed; for example, the computation could be appropriately divided into epochs of a certain size and the messages could be spread over many rounds.
+We believe that it is possible to further improve the complexity of our algorithms (or devise new algorithms) if a global clock is assumed; then the computation could be appropriately divided into epochs of a certain size and the messages could be spread over many rounds.
 The global clock would help synchronize the processes over epochs.
+The main open challenge here is to determine the size of the epochs.